ian-IBCIRL/IB-PP4-MVP/README.md

  - **Users cannot** access the admin panel of the website unless they have admin status

 #### Deleting posts
-Got post deletion working, and have added "Are you sure?" logic"
+Got post deletion working, and have added "Are you sure?" logic.

 Thanks to this post https://stackoverflow.com/questions/51781841/delete-a-post-in-django

-Have since got this working with class based views/functions for CRUD.
+Have since got this working with class based views/functions for CRUD, leveraging Code Institute slack channels.

 ### index.html